George Rogers (Alberta politician)

-George Arthur Rogers (born September 14, 1958) is a politician from Leduc, Alberta.
+George Arthur Rogers (born September 14, 1958) is a Canadian politician from Leduc, Alberta.
 After serving on city council from 1992 to 1998, he was mayor of Leduc from 1998 to 2004.
 From 2004 to 2015 he served as MLA for the riding of Leduc-Beaumont.
+He is a member of the Progressive Conservative Association of Alberta.

 Early life

 George Rogers was born in Jamaica and immigrated to Canada in 1975.
 Rogers is a father of three children and a very active community volunteer.

 Rogers graduated from Leduc Senior High School in 1977 and from Northern Alberta Institute of Technology in 1980 with a diploma in business administration with an accounting major.
 In 1988 he received his certificate in local government studies from the University of Alberta.

 Following graduation Rogers worked in the oil industry in various accounting positions up to the rank of assistant controller.

 Political career

 In 1986, Rogers joined the city of Leduc as assistant treasurer and after three years moved to Redcliff, Alberta, where, as municipal administrator, he handled the roles of secretary-treasurer and assistant town manager.

 In 1992, he returned home to Leduc to start a real estate sales career with Royal LePage and subsequently ran for city council in the fall of that year.
 He was elected in 1992 and again in 1995.

 In October 1998, he was elected mayor and re-elected in October 2001.